-Tell us a bit about Studio Suss and the types of services you provide?
+Tell me a bit about Studio Suss and the types of services you provide?

 Studio Suss is a boutique interior design studio based in King’s Cross and working throughout London, the UK and worldwide.
 We collaborate with a range of commercial and residential partners on the design of beautiful interiors.
 Our clients include developers, investors, companies and homeowners.
 Each design is curated to represent their individual vision, spirit and energy.